 What’s responsible for the dramatic variation from our normal pattern of flower openings?
 We’ve had equally mild autumns before, but my guess is that it’s the combination of this, with the unusually dry and sunny summer, which has played a part.
 Will this be a one off event, or can we look forward to such early flowering in subsequent winters, if global temperatures continue to rise?

 As always at this time of the year, any fleeting sunrises or sunsets often lift our spirits with fabulous intense colours, and our Cyclamen coum remind me how much I adore their cheerful splashes of colour, amongst all the moss in the lower copse.

-Finally for the first time we had a few striking metallic blue fruit on our Clerodendrum trichotomum fargesii, but they didn’t last long with all the wet weather, before dropping off the suckering shrub.Rainfall total for the month was 183.5 mm, and total rainfall for 2014 was 1933.8 mm.
-Total light as measure by the PV readings was remarkably similar to other years, though as is often the case, it’s distribution through the year, is very different from one year to the next …
+Finally for the first time we had a few striking metallic blue fruit on our Clerodendrum trichotomum fargesii, but they didn’t last long with all the wet weather, before dropping off this annoyingly suckering shrub.Rainfall total for the month was 183.5 mm, and the total rainfall for 2014 was 1933.8 mm.
+Total light, as measured by our PV inverter display, was remarkably similar to other years, though as is often the case, its distribution through the year, is very different from one year to the next.